auth0/docs/articles/integrations/aws-api-gateway/index.md

-## AWS API Gateway Tutorial
+# AWS API Gateway Tutorial
-##### Building a Serverless Application using Token based Authentication with AWS API Gateway and Lambda
+### Building a Serverless Application using Token-based Authentication with AWS API Gateway and Lambda

 With AWS, you can create powerful, serverless, highly scalable APIs and applications through AWS Lambda, Amazon API Gateway, and a Javascript client.
-A serverless application has custom code that runs as a service, however you don't need worry about operating the environment within which your service executes.
-Instead a compute service like [AWS Lambda](https://aws.amazon.com/lambda/) or [webtask.io](https://webtask.io) executes your code on your behalf.
+A serverless application runs custom code as a service without the need to maintain an operating the environment to host your service.
+Instead, a compute service like [AWS Lambda](https://aws.amazon.com/lambda/) or [webtask.io](https://webtask.io) executes your code on your behalf.
 Amazon API Gateway extends the capabilities of AWS Lambda by adding a service layer in front of your Lambda functions to extend security, manage input and output message transformations, and provide capabilities like throttling and auditing.
-Using a serverless approach simplifies your operational demands since areas like like scaling out and fault tolerance are now the responsiblity of the compute service executing your code.
+A serverless approach simplifies your operational demands since concerns like scaling out and fault tolerance are now the responsibility of the compute service that is executing your code.

-Often you will still want to tie your APIs to existing users, either from social providers like Twitter and Facebook, or within your own organization from Active Directory or a customer database.
-This tutorial demonstrates how to authorize access of your Amazon API Gateway methods for your existing users using Auth0 delegation for AWS and integration with AWS Identity and Access Management (IAM), and provide differentiate permissions for classes of users, like internal versus social users.
+However, you may still want to tie your APIs to existing users, either from social providers like Twitter and Facebook, or within your own organization from Active Directory or a customer database.
+This tutorial demonstrates how to authorize access of your Amazon API Gateway methods for your existing users using Auth0 delegation for AWS and integration with AWS Identity and Access Management (IAM), and assign different permissions to several classes of users, like internal versus social users.

-### Setup the AWS API Gateway
+## Setup the AWS API Gateway
 You will need to have [node.js](https://nodejs.org/) already installed.
 Perform the following steps to create a [DynamoDB](https://aws.amazon.com/dynamodb) table and the lambda functions and APIs for getting and putting pets.

 1. In the DynamoDB console, create a table `Pets` with a string hash key, `username`.